 - Requesting magnet time and scheduling a trip to the lab.

-- Working with his own team, plus magnet lab support staff, to gather experimental data.
+- Working with their own research team, plus MagLab user support staff, to gather experimental data.

 - Going home with the data and figuring out what it means.